ToF-/forth_aoc_15/day07/design.md

 the one and only rule of reordering is : reverse any operator (including op-assign) with its successor

+tokens have a type, a string index of their representation and two operands for a lit, operand 1 is the integer value for a var, operand 1 is the string index of the var, operand 2 is the token index of the assigned value of 65535 if unassigned for a not, operand 1 is the token index of the operand of the node for a binary operator (including op-assign) operand 1 and operand 2 are the value token and the variable token to which it's assigned to

+receive all the raw tokens, setting their type

+scan the tokens and swap every token that is an operator with its successor scan the tokens
+* for each NOT token set its operand 1 as the index of previous token
+* for each binary operator token set its operand1 as the index of the second previous token, and operand2 as the index of the previous token

 lit ( s -- ti )